-22. What if a company provides a limit on the number of shares that it can recycle?
+22. What if a company limits the number of shares that can be recycled?

 A specified limit on the number of shares that can be recycled does not affect the scoring for the Liberal Share Recycling factors.
 The presence of this feature will result in no points for the factors.